ArriSnnow/XAI-work/data/README.md

 # Data Description

+## Survey
+This file contains aggregated statistics corresponding to the human-centered evaluation results reported in the paper.

 ## Dataset: Pascal VOC 2007 (Validation Set)

 This project uses images from the Pascal VOC 2007 validation set for